Shabad0/Redm-vSync-Weather-Restart/README.md

 ---------------------------------
 ---EDITED BY JOE MAMA MODIFED BY SHABADO TO FIT REDM
------WILL CHANGE WEATHER AT THE 30, 15 AND 5 MINUTE MARK...
+-----WILL CHANGE WEATHER AT THE 30, 10 AND 5 MINUTE MARK...

+I have pushed out a new update.
+A message will now pop up in the bottom letting the player know the server is about to restart